pdinklag/MinecraftStats/README.md

 The web application is accessed via `index.html` - so you'll simply need to point your players to the URL corresponding to the installation path.

-### Updating
+##### Updating MinecraftStats

-If you are using git, the following will do the trick:
+To update _MinecraftStats_ to a newer version, if you are using git, the following will do the trick:

 ```sh
 git pull